-The first topic focuses on the particulate nature of matter, and students will study the three states of matter (solids, liquids and gases), as well as investigating separating techniques and the differences impure between and pure substances.
+The first focuses the topic on of particulate nature matter, and students will study the three states of matter (solids, liquids and gases), as well as investigating separating techniques and the differences between pure and impure substances.
 This builds upon aspects of separating mixtures covered in the Second Year.